 Matthew leads detention Action’s campaigning work and coordinated the Freed Voices group of experts-by-experience.

 Tony runs our Community Support Project, which supports people who have experienced, or are at risk of, long-term detention to live in the community.

-Detention Action is registered charity (no. 1065066) and is funded by a range of individuals and organisations including: A B Charitable Trust, Barrow Cadbury Trust, Ben & Jerry’s Foundation, Bromley Trust, Esmee Fairbairn Foundation, European Programme for Integration and Migration, Henry Smith Charity, Joseph Rowntree Charitable Trust, Lloyds Foundation, Oak Foundation, and Paul Hamlyn Foundation.
+Detention Action is registered charity (no. 1065066) and is funded by a range of individuals and organisations including: A B Charitable Trust, Barrow Cadbury Trust, Ben & Jerry’s Foundation, Bromley Trust, Esmee Fairbairn Foundation, Joseph Rowntree Charitable Trust, Oak Foundation, Strategic Legal Fund for Young Migrants Managed by ILPA and Paul Hamlyn Foundation.